 The author’s attitude of superiority toward something he apparently has little understanding is absurd.
 The traditional tango is not bullying.
 Neither is the open embrace tango all genteel.
 To suggest that people who dance in close embrace are somewhat dirty and less civilized than those who dance in open embrace is ridiculous and hypocritical.

-What concerns me most, however, is his view on equality.
+What concerns me most, however, is his view on gender equality.
 I am afraid it could indeed reflect the prejudice against the traditional tango and the attempt to change tango to a gender-neutral dance in Europe and North America.
 We fight for the rights of those who are uneasy with their sex orientations, and we should, because they are human beings, too.
 But most of us do not have problems with our own genders.
 Most men that I know are happy with their manhood and masculinity, and they behave, function and dance like men.
 Most women that I know are happy with their womanhood and femininity, and they behave, function and dance like women.
 Men and women are equal and attractive to each other because of who they are.
-They appreciate, cherish, need, and complement each other.
+They need, support, appreciate, complement and complete each other.
 Women bear and nurse offspring.
 Men protect and provide for them.
 They play different roles in life and dance, which nobody, certainly no modern men and women, should feel ashamed of.
 True modern people do not think that women must act like men in order to be equal with men.
 They can be women, and still equal with men.
 True modern people believe that the relationship between men and women is love-based and not power-based.
 They do not regard decent intimacy between the opposite sexes as filthy, and they are not chauvinistic, especially toward a people whose art they are deeply indebted to, and whose culture they may not yet fully comprehend.